kislyuk/yq/README.rst

  The ``-Y`` option is incompatible with jq filters that do not expect the extra information injected into the document to preserve the YAML formatting.
 For example, a jq filter that counts entries in the Instances array will come up with 4 entries instead of 2.
 A filter that expects all array entries to be mappings may break due to the presence of string metadata keys.
-You may need to check your jq filter for compatibility/semantic validity when using the ``-Y`` option.
+Check your jq filter for compatibility/semantic validity when using the ``-Y`` option.

 XML support
 -----------